AxelDelRio/DSA-Tutorials/docs/Graphs.md

 (2+1+3)

-the Tuple would look like this:
+the Tuple format would look like this:

-//(1st numbers, second number, cost/weight of edge)
+(1st numbers, second number, cost/weight of edge)

 p = [(5,6,2), (6,4,1), (4,2,3)]